manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 ## Beyond standard keyboard and mouse

 ### Hardware hacking
 For physical computing projects where you need input from a custom built physical interface, using keyboard input can be a great way to keep it simple and reliable.
 You can either repurpose an existing keyboard for your needs, or use a keyboard controller like the [Ultimarc I-PAC2](https://www.ultimarc.com/control-interfaces/i-pacs/i-pac2/).
-As long as you just need on/off there's no need need to go through a microcontroller like the Ardunio.
+As long as you just need on/off there's no need to go through a microcontroller like the Ardunio.
 By mapping to standard keyboard, you can also easily use and test the software without special hardware.

 ### Arduino
 If you need hardware output or more complex inputs, the Arduino is great, and there are lots of examples online.
 To connect a website project to an Ardunio you can use the [Simple Web Serial](https://github.com/fmgrafikdesign/SimpleWebSerialJS) library, which makes it easy to get started.